Skip to main content

 Instructions

 Delete a Project Membership for a party on the given Project.
 This endpoint can currently only be used to delete reference users from a project.
 It cannot be used to delete a user who has a login or to delete vendors.
-Use this to permanently delete the specified Directory records.
-This cannot be undone.
-Permanently removes the specified Directory records.
-This action cannot be undone.
+Confirm the target id with the matching show or list tool before calling. project_id defaults to the value set by procore_set_config when omitted, and id must identify an existing parent record — resolve it with the matching list tool first.
+Permanently removes the project membership.
+This cannot be undone, and a repeat call returns 404.
+Failures come back as an error payload carrying the HTTP status — commonly 401 when the token has expired, 403 without tool permission, and 404 when an id does not resolve.
 Required parameters: project_id, id, party_id.
 Procore API: Core > Directory.
 Endpoint: DELETE /rest/v1.0/projects/{project_id}/project_memberships/{id}

 Input Schema